christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Sometime after 500 BCE the Scythian Hegemony begins to fragment.
 Civil wars erupt between descendant lines, leading to the rise of competing Dragon King factions—the Persians, the Greeks, the Macedonians—all claiming the same "King of Kings" title.
 They were then all subdued by Ateas the Scythian who reestablished the Scythian hegemony.

-Ateas the Scythian was the last great emperor of the direct Akrosander bloodline, ruling from the Danube to the Caucasus.
+Ateas (Atheas, Ataias, Ateus) the Scythian was the last great emperor of the direct Akrosander bloodline, ruling from the Danube to the Caucasus.
 The name "Ateas" is not a Scythian personal name.
 It is the core title of the Dragon King.
 Ateas = Ata-as = "Father-As" or "Forefather of the Asii"—the same root as Asander, Asinder and Attila.
 His name also occurs as Atheas, Ateia, Ataias, and Ateus.
 He was not just a king; he was the eponymous ancestor of the Asii-Alan people.

 He was Atlas and Atreus in Greek mythology, the Phrygian deity Attis, the Biblical "Adam" (Ad - The same root as Ateas's At + -am (People/Nation); "The Ancestor of the People"), Ara (father in Turkic), Atum (the Egyptian "All-Lord").
 Eas/Esz/As: the universal Aži/Serpent root.
 Thus, Ateas = "The Primordial Serpent-Father".
 Ateas was also called Atheas which is where the name of the city Athens comes from.
 In mythology Athena or Athene was often given the epithet Pallas, which is an identity Cleopatra used.
 Athena could be his wife or daughter.